 Do you see the texture in the image below?
 That's a great, sweet scone.
 Tender with a crunchy crust and a moist crumb.

-Tips for making scones
+Top tips for scones

-- A rather high oven.
-They need that extra heat to rise however they can despite all that butter and cream.
-And if you forgot to turn the oven on before you start mixing, please don't leave the baking sheet with the cut scones waiting on the counter.
+- A rather high oven is necessary: they need that extra heat (and baking powder) to rise.
+If you happen to forget to turn the oven on before you start mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
 Put them in the fridge or freezer for the ten or fifteen minutes it takes for the oven to reach its temperature.

-Ingredient list
+Ingredient Notes

 - Orange.
 Both the zest and the juice are used.
-This citrus pairs wonderfully with cranberries.

 - Baking powder: this is a crucial ingredient to help the scones rise, so make sure it isn't expired.